-If you’ve ever lived in a house, you know first hand that arranging for repairs is anything but fun and cheap.
+If you’ve ever lived in a house, you know firsthand that arranging for repairs is anything but fun and cheap.
 You must coordinate a variety of vendors from HVAC to plumbing to a roofer and more.
-Fortunately, one of the advantages of living in an apartment, is most of this maintenance is outsourced to the apartment management company.
+Fortunately, one of the advantages of living in an apartment is that most of this maintenance is outsourced to the apartment management company.

-Just like everything in life, not all maintenance crews are created equally.
+Just like everything in life, not all maintenance crews are created equal.

 Many prospective renters fail to consider the quality and responsiveness of maintenance at a good apartment building.

-Before renting, you should ask and consider these factors –
+Before renting, you should ask and consider the answers to these questions.

 1. Does the apartment maintenance team wear uniforms?

 While it may sound insignificant, this is a sign that the apartment maintenance team is a company and will be more professional when it comes to responding and managing repair and maintenance requests.
 This is also a safety consideration.
 One should never open the door for unknown individuals.
 Knowing that the individual at your door is wearing a recognizable company uniform can be very comforting.